tammet/jsfol/README.md

-For other *role* values we cite "The Formulae Section" of [TPTP technical manual](http://tptp.org/TPTP/TR/TPTPTR.shtml): the role gives the user semantics of the formula, one of `axiom, hypothesis, definition, assumption, lemma, theorem, corollary, conjecture, negated_conjecture, plain, type`, and `unknown`. ..."
+For other *role* values we cite "The Formulae Section" of [TPTP technical manual](http://tptp.org/TPTP/TR/TPTPTR.shtml): the role gives the user semantics of the formula, one of `axiom, hypothesis, definition, assumption, lemma, theorem, corollary, conjecture, negated_conjecture, plain, type, and unknown.

-Treating of any other key values except these of the predefined keys is up to the application.
+Treating of any other key values except these of the predefined keys is up to the application and can be used for giving additional metainformation to formulas.

 Included files
 --------------

 A document may include other files/documents, treated by appending the included formula list and the formula list of the main document.
-A special atom with the form `["include", filename]` in the top formula list is interpreted as an include command:
+Following the TPTP convention, JSON-LD-LOGIC uses a special atom with the form `["include", filename]` in the top formula list, interpreted as an *include command*:

     [
       ["include","foo.js"],